-- 1. GENERAL PROVISIONS - a.
+- 1. General Provisions - a.
 A Site Plan Application and Site Plan Review approval are required for any wireless communication facility construction.
-Co-location of facilities must meet all current Site Plan Review regulations. - b.
+Co-location of facilities must meet all current Site Plan Review regulations - b.
 The uses in this section are deemed to be permitted uses in the designated district in accordance with all other applicable ordinances and regulations of the Town including Site Plan Review and approval by the Bradford Planning Board. - c.
 Antennas and towers may be considered either principle or secondary uses.
 A different existing use or an existing structure on the same lot shall not preclude the installation of an antenna or tower on such lot. - d.
-For purposes of determining whether the installation of a tower or antenna complies with district development standards, the dimensions of the entire lot shall control, even though the antennas and towers may be located on leased parcels within such lots.
+For purposes of determining whether the installation of a tower or antenna complies with district development standards, the dimensions of the entire lot shall control, even though the antennas and towers may be located on leased parcels within such lots. - e.
+Towers that are constructed and antennas that are installed in accordance with the provisions of this ordinance on a non-confirming lot, or in conjunction with a non-conforming use, shall not be deemed to constitute the expansion of a non-confirming use or structure.